CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 - Throwing events manually from a different thread
 - Using the binding decorator

-All of these ways have something essential in common: **You have to define a key to throw an event to the event-loop!**\
+All of these ways have something essential in common: **You have to define a key to throw an event to the event-loop!**

-Not setting a key can definetly be useful too, but that's a different topic.
+A key is the identifier of an element.
+Think of it like the name of that specific element.
+SwiftGUI does not require you to set keys, but that's more advanced.\
+Let's use keys for now.

-Whenever an "keyed-"event gets thrown, `e` ("event") will be set to the corresponding key (See the examples below).
+Whenever a "keyed-"event gets thrown, `e` ("event") will be set to the corresponding key (See the examples below).
-The loop will then execute once.
+The loop will then execute once and then wait for the next keyed-event.

 ## Using buttons, or default events
 A button already comes with a builtin event.